 Dr. Kai QUEK 郭全鎧

 Assistant Professor: Ph.D., MIT; B.A., Cornell University.
 His dissertation studies rationalist causes of war with randomized experiments, historical research, and a comparative analysis of all interstate wars fought in East Asia since 1900.
-His research combines substantive interests with practical methodological applications.
-Substantive interests: Global-level strategic interactions, international security, East Asia, causes and prevention of war.
-Methodological interest: Application of experimental methods to high-stake questions that are difficult to address with observational data - such as the causes of nuclear war, the credibility of costly signals, and the vote-share effects of alternative electoral systems.
+Substantive interests: International strategic interactions, crisis escalation and deescalation, war and peace, East Asia.
+Methodological interest: Application of experimental methods to high-stake questions that are hard to address with observational data - such as the causes of nuclear war and the effectiveness of signals.

 Current teaching: International Security; Global Political Economy; Research Methodology